 A study in Malaysia shows that the community has an ignorant perception of autism (Adli, et al., 2017).
-Unsurprisingly, the misconception on this matter is severe due to the lack of seriousness in imparting sexual education, especially about sexual of the lack of seriousness in imparting sexual education, especially about sexual teenagers touch their private parts, like touching their buttocks in public profusely, according to Huwaidi & Daghustani (2013), since ASD individuals have insufficient knowledge of social skills in displaying normally acceptable sexual behaviour, thus it would warrant the so-called victim of such event to straightaway accuse the perpetrator because they look normal to the victim in all ways, as a sexual pervert to harass the victim.
+Unsurprisingly, the misconception on this matter is severe due to the lack of seriousness in imparting sexual education, especially about sexual harassment of the public or special needs (Corr & Santos, 2017).
+In some cases, if ASD teenagers touch their private parts, like touching their buttocks in public profusely, according to Huwaidi & Daghustani (2013), since ASD individuals have insufficient knowledge of social skills in displaying normally acceptable sexual behaviour, thus it would warrant the so-called victim of such event to straightaway accuse the perpetrator because they look normal to the victim in all ways, as a sexual pervert to harass the victim.
 People with disabilities, significantly ASD teenagers, might suffer the most due to the exclusivity of such a law that derives its sources of authority from normal society in a standard setting.
 Without any notion of such loopholes may warrant ignorance among the public and authorities on the issues as specialised as sexual education among ASD teenagers.
 Therefore, when they display their deficit in sexual behaviour cues, the public will quickly perceive that they are trying to harass them despite their like-normal features.